Elevation: 8,468 ft

 Southwest Ridge, Class 2

 Access this peak from Martin Canyon.
-From the junction of ID-75 and Pine Street in Bellevue, drive E on Pine Street (which becomes Muldoon Canyon Road).
-At 2.5 miles, turn L/N onto [unsigned] Martin Canyon Road.
+From the junction of ID-75 and Pine Street in Bellevue, drive east on Pine Street (which becomes Muldoon Canyon Road).
+At 2.5 miles, turn left/north onto [unsigned] Martin Canyon Road.
 Drive 2.3 miles up Martin Canyon Road.
 This road is closed seasonally.
-If it is closed you can park in short scrub on the L side of the road.
+If it is closed, you can park in short scrub on the left side of the road.
 The elevation here is 5,835 feet.
 The road to the pass is surprisingly good but a 4WD is still recommended.
 It is 4.8 miles to the pass with 1,230 feet of elevation gain.

-From the 7,380-foot connecting saddle, scramble E then NE up the rounded, ill-defined ridge through sagebrush to reach the summit area.
+From the 7,380-foot connecting saddle, scramble east then northeast up the rounded, ill-defined ridge through sagebrush to reach the summit area.
 High up, the scrub shortens and becomes much easier.
-The summit of Vue Benchmark has 2 USGS Benchmarks in separate ground boulders.
+The summit of Vue Benchmark has two USGS benchmarks in separate ground boulders.
 There are also some triangulation wires nearby.

-Same as for the Northwest Ridge Route.
+Same as for the northwest ridge.
 This route is the first leg of a ridge traverse from Vue Benchmark to Peak 8074.

-There is a “dozer line” that heads from the summit all the way down the Southeast Ridge to Point 6902.
-The “dozer line” not a road.
-It’s churned-up ground, so it’s quite loose and rocky.
+There is a “dozer line” that heads from the summit all the way down the southeast ridge to Point 6902.
+The “dozer line” is not a road.
+It’s churned-up ground so it’s quite loose and rocky.
 It requires care in descending it, particularly in the steeper ridge sections up high.
-From Point 6902, descend S through somewhat-thick sagebrush to reach the saddle at the head of Martin Canyon and the Martin Canyon Road which crosses the saddle.
+From Point 6902, descend south through somewhat-thick sagebrush to reach the saddle at the head of Martin Canyon and the Martin Canyon Road which crosses the saddle.

 Regions: EASTERN IDAHO->Pioneer Mountains

 Mountain Range: Pioneer Mountains